 “It sounds risky, Ed.
 Even for you.”

-Ed nodded and leaned back, his hologram emanating respect for Alan’s caution.
-“Cloning offers boundless opportunities, but it also presents unique challenges,” he said, gently stroking his beard.
+Ed nodded and leaned back.
+“Cloning may offer boundless opportunities, but it also presents unique challenges,” he said, gently stroking his beard.
 “The potential for system disruptions, unintended interactions, and ethical considerations are all factors we’ve been grappling with.
 Your role will involve rigorous testing, fine-tuning, and ensuring a seamless integration within our users’ experiences.
 We are mindful of the scale and complexity of this project, Alan.
 All the resources you need will be at your disposal.”

 “What’s the payout?”